stuporglue/fastback/README.md

  * Navigate timeline quickly, both linearly (scrolling) and direct jumping (date picker)
  * Show all photos taken on today's date in previous years
  * Use map to find photos taken in a specific location
- * Use photo tags to see all photos of specific people [NOT YET IMPLEMENTED]
+ * Use photo tags to see all photos of specific people

 Additional features:
  * Mobile friendly